kumarabhirup/adify/README.md

 ### 🎷 SASS usage
 - Dump all your `.scss` files in `src/public/assets/styles`.
 - Run `npm run gulp` to generate minified CSS files.
-- While styling, use `npm run gulp:watch`, for live compiling.
+- While styling, use `npm run gulp:watch`, for live compilation.

 ### ⚒️ Linting
 **In VSCode**